VINAYAK9669/ReactTodoApp/README.md

 ✅ User can sort the task list.

 ## :dart: Learning Objectives
-🎯 Gain practical experience with `useState` in React.
+🎯 Gained practical experience with `useState` in React.

-📋 Learn how to manage lists in React.
+📋 Learned how to manage lists in React.

-📝 Understand how to handle forms in React and implement state lifting.
+📝 Understood the way to handle forms in React and implemented state lifting.

-🔍 Explore sorting techniques in React.
+🔍 Explored sorting techniques in React.

-🚀 Learn how to deploy a React project to GitHub.
+🚀 Learned how to deploy a React project to GitHub.

 ## :clap: Acknowledgments
 Special thanks to Jonas Schmedtmann community for their valuable resources and support in learning and building this project.